A-D-DBS-application/web-application-2025-group-34/README.md

 - Never commit the passwords.csv file to version control in a production environment
 - Use the CSV file only for local development and testing

+### Task Documents

+Other crucial files for the assignment can be found in the `TaskDocuments` folder.
+This folder contains important project documentation including:
+- User Stories (UserStories.pdf)
+- Database schema documentation (DDL-ERD/)
+- Presentation materials
+- Other assignment-related documents

 ### Scheduled Jobs

 The application includes automated background tasks: